gbadev-org/tonc/content/pages/affobj.md

 ```
 </div>

 The `AFF_SRC_EX` struct and `oam_sizes` arrays are supporting entities of the function that does the positioning, which is `obj_rotscale_ex()`.
-This creates the affine matrix (`pa-pd`), and carries out all the necessary steps for eq 11.3, namely create the inverse matrix **A** (`aa-ad`), calculate all the offsets and correcting for the sizes, and finally updating the OBJ_ATTR.
+This creates the affine matrix (`pa-pd`), and carries out all the necessary steps for eq 11.3, namely create the inverse matrix **A** (`aa-ad`), calculate all the offsets and correcting for the sizes, and finally updating the `OBJ_ATTR`.
 Note that the fixed point accuracy varies a lot, so it is important to comment often on this

 As I said, this is not a particularly fast function; it takes roughly a scanline worth of cycles.
-If you need more speed, I also have a thumb-asm version which is about 40% faster.
+If you need more speed, I also have a Thumb assembly version which is about 40% faster.

 ### Affine object combo demo {#ssec-combo-demo}